Guides·February 18, 2026·2 min read

 Rule 3: Respond to what you're given

-- repeat one phrase
+- mirror one phrase

 - ask one pointed question